spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 For bare metal edge hosts, creating the palette edge installer variant involves generating an installer image which is derived by customizing the default Palette Edge Installer.
 Site-specific settings described above are baked into this image.
 The customization is performed by using the Palette Edge Installer Container.

-Following are the steps to customize **site settings** and **build an installer image**:
+The following are steps to customize *site settings* and build an *installer image*:

 <br />

-1. Checkout the following [Git Repo](https://github.com/spectrocloud/pxke-samples) on your local machine or server where you intend to run the customization procedure.
+1. Checkout the following [Git Repo](https://github.com/spectrocloud/pxke-samples) on your local machine or server where you intend to invoke the customization procedure.

    ```
      git clone https://github.com/spectrocloud/pxke-samples